milongo/dsml_template/README.md

 5. Activate the new environment using `source activate dsml` (on Linux/Mac) or `activate dsml` (on Windows).
 6. You're now ready to start working on your project!

-## Dependencies
+## Features

 The `environment.yml` file specifies the following dependencies:

 * Python 3.12
-* Linters and formatters: PyLint, Flake8, Isort, Black
+* Linters and formatters: PyLint, Flake8, Isort, Black for code formatting and code best practices.
-* Testing framework: pytest
+* Testing framework: pytest for unit testing.
 * Data science libraries: NumPy, Pandas, Seaborn
-* Jupyter notebook
+* Jupyter notebook for rapid prototyping.

 **License**